Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 “Andy Dufresne crawled through a river of shit…”

 Aww… a birthday cake drawn in the dirt.
-I don’t mean to sound harsh, but… don’t you sweep up a bit before sleeping in the dirt?
+I don’t mean to sound harsh, but… don’t you sweep up a bit before sleeping on the floor?
+Because that’s a significant amount of dirt.

 Hagrid introduces himself to Harry.
-He has something for him, which he baked himself, “words and all.”
-(Uhh… all right.)
+He says he has something for him, which he baked himself, “words and all.”

-To be fair, he did only get through two years of wizard schooling.
+To be fair, he did only get through two years of wizard school.

 I love how wizarding school is basically like being recruited to play college athletics.
 You don’t need to be able to read, you just need a specific set of skills.